HomeBlog

 4. Ownership after implementation

 Some partners leave you with better campaigns.
-Others leave you with better systems.
-At the end of six or twelve months, scaling teams get more value from owned systems because they compound.
+Others leave you with a better system running on your stack.
+At the end of six or twelve months, scaling teams get more value from systems that run on their stack because they compound.

 From performance marketing to Buyer-Intent Capture